• Skip to primary navigation

 How to Make Frozen Piña Coladas in the Ninja Foodi Cold & Hot Blender

 The sugar is optional and, if your pineapple is really sweet, just skip it.
-Mine wasn't quite sweet enough and even with the 2 Tbsp of sugar, it could have used 1 more Tablespoon.
+Mine wasn't quite sweet enough and even with the 2 tablespoon of sugar, it could have used 1 more Tablespoon.
 You can adjust that to your taste.

 Add the ingredients to the blender in the order they are listed in the recipe below and hit the extract button.